Posted by

 Lack of representation

-Notice all the empty spots in TAMC’s bike-ped committee membership.
+According to the TAMC website on January 6, 2024, there are four women and sixteen men serving on the committee, and 34 vacant seats.
 What’s the impact of that?
-The interests of people who bike, walk, skate, and scoot in those areas of Monterey County are not being optimally represented at the meetings.
+The interests of people who bike, walk, skate, and scoot in many areas of Monterey County are not being optimally represented at the meetings.

 Visit a meeting to check out what the committee does.
 Maybe you’ll end up deciding to volunteer to serve on the committee (and in some cases, your employer may pay you to attend).
 Even if you don’t become a committee member, you’re welcome to attend the meetings anytime.